nadavmoyal/Ex2/README.md

 |`getMC()`|Returns the Mode Count - for testing changes in the graph.|

-## class MyDWGraphAlgo implements DirectedWeightedGraphAlgorithms:
+## Class MyDWGraphAlgo implements DirectedWeightedGraphAlgorithms:
 ##### This class represents a Directed (positive) Weighted Graph Theory Algorithms.

 |          Methods                | Details                             |